-HPE Backup and Recovery Service is backup as a service designed for protecting on-premises networks, delivered through HPE GreenLake cloud data services and providing a comprehensive data management service consolidating all data silos to deploy compute resources, provision storage, and protect workloads with a single unified access and cloud operation experience.
-This service is designed to protect hybrid cloud and cloud native workloads in a simple and efficient manner, with a global protection policy for consistent protection on-prem or in the cloud via a unified SaaS console.
+HPE Backup and Recovery Service is backup as a service designed for protecting on-prem networks, delivered through HPE GreenLake cloud data services, and for providing a comprehensive data management service that consolidates all data silos to deploy compute resources, provision storage and protect workloads with a single unified access and cloud operation experience.
+This service is designed to protect hybrid cloud and cloud-native workloads in a simple and efficient manner, with a global protection policy for consistent protection on-prem or in the cloud via a unified SaaS console.

-It brings policy-based automation to protect your VMware VMs, Amazon EBS volumes, and EC2 instances in a few simple steps, within minutes eliminating the complexities of managing your backup and recovery operations on-premises or in the cloud.
-There are no additional cloud gateways, agents, backup software, proxies, media servers, or backup targets to manage, and cloud storage is fully managed and scaled automatically by the service.
+It brings policy-based automation to protect your VMware VMs, Amazon EBS volumes and EC2 instances in a few simple steps, within minutes eliminating the complexities of managing your backup and recovery operations on-prem or in the cloud.
+There are no additional cloud gateways, agents, backup software, proxies, media servers or backup targets to manage and cloud storage is fully managed and scaled automatically by the service.

-Threats like ransomware and malware are neutralized with built-in encryption, data immutability, dual authorization, and flexibility to store backup copies in an air-gap manner, making them inaccessible to cybercriminals.
-Organizations lower the cost of protecting data on-prem or in the cloud with consumption-based pricing and ultra-efficient data reduction technologies.
-HPE Backup and Recovery Service empowers customers to modernize their backup and protect their workloads easily, and secure their data against threats like ransomware, all in a cost-efficient approach.
+Threats like ransomware and malware are neutralised with built-in encryption, data immutability, dual authorisation and flexibility to store backup copies in an air-gap manner, making them inaccessible to cybercriminals.
+Organisations lower the cost of protecting data on-prem or in the cloud with consumption-based pricing and ultra-efficient data reduction technologies.
+HPE Backup and Recovery Service empowers customers to modernise their backup, protect their workloads easily and secure their data against threats like ransomware, all in a cost-efficient approach.